 Throughout September: Blood Cancer Awareness Month

-Supported by charities including Bloodwise and Anthony Nolan to raise awareness of how to improve treatments for blood cancer and increase the number of lives saved.
+Blood Cancer Awareness Month is supported by charities including Bloodwise, Leukaemia UK and Anthony Nolan to raise awareness of how to improve treatments for blood cancer and increase the number of lives saved.
 Watch our video about a woman with myeloma and about the role played by immunologists and haematologists in her diagnosis and treatment.

 17 September: World Patient Safety Day

-Coordinated by the World Health Organization to promote global solidarity and concerted action by all countries and international partners to show their commitment to patient safety.
+This awareness day is coordinated by the World Health Organization to promote global solidarity and concerted action by all countries and international partners to show their commitment to patient safety.
 The College’s Patient safety and quality strategy 2024-2029 outlines our commitment to improving patient safety and delivering excellence in pathology services.
+Find out more about our Patient Safety Steering Group, and watch a webinar, Improving paediatric and neonatal care through clinical pathological pathways, that was held as part of World Patient Safety Day 2025.
 We have also developed a range of resources on patient safety awareness.

 October